-It’s almost 5/29, a day to celebrate 529 Plan college savings!
+It’s almost May 29, a day to celebrate college savings in 529 Plans and to make progress toward college funding goals!
 We frequently recommend 529 Plans for families saving for college, and this month, many state 529 Plans are running promotions to encourage college savings.
 We wanted to spread the word to give parents time to participate.

 The 529 Day prizes vary from state to state.
-Some states are contributing money to 529 Plans for babies born May 29, 2017, while others have sweepstakes or community events.
+Some states are contributing money to 529 Plans for babies born May 29, while others have sweepstakes or community events.
 The prize money can be significant!
-For example, Virginia is having a $20,000 giveaway for parents who open an Invest529 account with automatic contributions by May 31.

-Click your state name to see whether your state is participating in 529 Day.
-For those states without a specific 529 Day promotion, we have linked to the state’s 529 Plan website.
+We have bolded the states offering 529 Day promotions or other saving incentives.
+For those states without a specific 529 Day promotion, we have linked to the 529 Plan website.

 Is Your State Participating?